Why does the tax year end on 5 April?

 If you do not have a paper document within a few days of 5 April, then please provide us with a copy of the the digital “Notice to File” from your personal tax account on the Government Gateway.
 Accountants cannot access your Gateway account as it covers many Government services and not only tax.

-Additionally, it’s important that you know that anyone visiting their personal tax account online will be requested to agree to communicate digitally by default.
-If you consent, subsequent communication including statutory notices will be provided digitally, and no paper version will be sent.
+Please note that you know that when you go to your personal tax account online will be asked to agree to communicate digitally by default.
+If you consent, subsequent communication including statutory notices will be sent digitally, and you will never again get a paper version.

 A copy of the Student Loan account statement showing the transactions between 6 April last and 5 April just gone.